wp-plugins/simple-top-commenters/readme.txt

 4. "# of Commenters to List": determines the number of top commenters to list.

 5. "Show 'comments' Label?": If checked, a top commenter will appear as "mike: 10 comments".
 If unchecked, he/she will appear simply as "mike: 10".

+== Installation ==

+1. Upload the `simple-top-commenters` folder to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go to the Appearance -> Widgets screen, drag the SimpleTopCommenters widget into the sidebar.

+== Frequently Asked Questions ==

+Q. How can I use this plugin with other translations?

+A. Create a PO file for the localization desired, name it with the appropriate country code and language code and add it to the "languages" folder.
+See http://urbangiraffe.com/articles/translating-wordpress-themes-and-plugins/ or http://codex.wordpress.org/I18n_for_WordPress_Developers#PO_files for more info.
+If you provide an additional translation, please send it to me, and I can add it to the next version. http://mike-eng.com

 == Screenshots ==
 1. Configurable title, method of defining a single commenter, list of commenters to exclude from the counter, length of list, and whether to show "comments" in the list after the number of comments displayed.